dagnall53/NMEADisplay/README.md

 Then copy the whole of the "SdRoot" folder onto the SD card.
 You should then see it will have two sub directories: edit and logs.
 The edit subdirectory will have one file 'index.htm', which is vital for the Webeditor!.
-The root of the SD should have four files, config.txt, logo.jpg (the start screen image), startws.htm, (a file that runs the webserver), and StartSound.mp3. ( a file that will play on modified boards if they have sound).
+The root of the SD should have (at least) these files: config.txt, ( a json file with user settings) and logo3.jpg (the start screen image), v3small.jpg (used in the webbrowser start screen). and an 'edit' sub directory with the file 'index.html'.
+Other files may be included.. but are not essential.

 Re insert the SD card into the module and restart.

-You should get the colour picture of a clipper ship and white text showing the program starting up.
+You should get the colour picture and white text showing the program starting up.
 If you do not see the picture, and just get the white text, the module has not recognised the SD card, and you need to try a different one.
 It can be quite fussy.